 Scary, but true: “Unfortunately, the FDA does not regulate our supplements,” warns Hayim.
 “This means we have to be extra careful and read actual ingredients.
 Many of them have GMOs, heavy metals, and even carcinogens.”
 Need a vitamin refresher?
 Check out 21 Things You Didn’t Know About Vitamins before you pop your next Flintstone bottle open.

 Speaking of popping pills: “Supplements may have synergistic effects with other supplements, foods, or medications that you may be taking when combined—so it is crucial to ask a healthcare practitioner before self-prescribing,” advises Hever.
 For example, many cholesterol-lowering statins negatively interfere with grapefruit.
 If you’re unsure about incorporating new foods into your diet, always consult with a doctor or nutritionist before you begin.

 Keeping Ground Flaxseeds in Your Cabinet

-Getting ready to toss those nutrient-dense superstars into your smoothie, salad or yogurt?
+Getting ready to toss those nutrient-dense superstars into your smoothie, salad, or yogurt?
 Not so fast.
-“If ground flaxseeds are not refrigerated, chances are they’ve started to oxidize and will act as a pro-oxidant in your body and not as an antioxidant like you hoped.
+“If ground flaxseeds are not refrigerated, chances are they’ve started to oxidize and will act as a [harmful] pro-oxidant in your body and not as an antioxidant like you hoped.
 Store your ground flaxseeds in a dark, securely-tightened container in the refrigerator,” advise the Nutrition Twins.

-Experimenting with Colonics
+Experimenting With Colonics